Inventory of the Chang and Eng Bunker Papers, 1833-1874, 1933-1967, 1998

 Papers, 1840-1854 and undated

 Letters; bills and receipts; incomplete copy or draft of a proposed contract for public appearances in 1849 to be managed by Edmund H. Doty of New York; and several items relating to the settlement of the estate of David Yates of Wilkes County, N.C., of which Eng was administrator.
-Included are bills of sale for slaves purchased and other financial items about the twins' interests in Wilkes County and Surry County, N.C.
+Included are bills of sale for people claimed as property and enslaved and other financial items about the twins' interests in Wilkes County and Surry County, N.C.
 Letters were written by Robert S. Gilmer and Elisha Banner at Mount Airy, N.C., concerning the twins' business and farming interests and giving news of home, crops, and neighborhood; by R. D. Martin of Philadelphia, 1848, requesting a letter of credit and mentioning Tom Thumb; by Edmund H. Doty about a contract, 1849; by William Rawley, 30 April 1849, giving the twins news of their homes and families; by Bunker & Co. of New York, 2 February 1850, including an account of merchandise being shipped to Raleigh by way of Petersburg; by P. A. Browne, 1850, requesting locks of hair for study; and by Chang and Eng Bunker, 19 March 1854, to their wives and children with news of themselves and of Kate and Chris, the children who were accompanying them.

 Folder 3